mc-smp/AdvancedServerList/docs/getting-started/index.md

 Creating your first profile is relatively simple.

-It's best to open the `default.yml` file located inside `profiles` with the file editor of your choice ([:simple-vscodium: VSCodeium](https://vscodium.com/) or [:simple-notepadplusplus: Notepad++](https://notepad-plus-plus.org/) are recommended).
+It's best to open the `default.yml` file located inside `profiles` with the file editor of your choice ([:simple-vscodium: VSCodeium](https://vscodium.com/){ target="_blank" rel="nofollow" } or [:simple-notepadplusplus: Notepad++](https://notepad-plus-plus.org/){ target="_blank" rel="nofollow" } are recommended).
 This file should contain all available options that you can set and alter.

 Edit the options to whatever you like.
-All text-based options, except [`condition`](../profiles/index.md#condition), support [MiniMessage formatting](../profiles/formatting.md).
+All text-based options, except [`condition`](../profiles/options/condition.md), support [MiniMessage formatting](../profiles/formatting.md).
-Hexadecimal (RGB) colors are supported, however, only the [`motd` option](../profiles/index.md#motd) may display them and only for MC 1.16+ clients.
+Hexadecimal (RGB) colors are supported, however, only the [`motd` option](../profiles/options/motd.md) may display them and only for MC 1.16+ clients.
 Any other option will have the color down-sampled to the nearest supported color code.

 If you're unsure how a specific option should look like, head over to the [Profiles page](../profiles/index.md) for more information about the general structure.
-All you need to know is, that a bare-bones server list profile requires a valid [priority](../profiles/index.md#priority) and at least one of the settings to be present.
+All you need to know is, that a bare-bones server list profile requires a valid [priority](../profiles/options/priority.md) and at least one of the other options (except condition) to be present.

 To give an example is here a basic profile that only modifies the MOTD and nothing else:
 ```yaml title="default.yml"